Wang Jingwei regime: The northern Chinese areas

+Anti-Japanese double agents

+Some Chinese collaborators were in fact anti-Japanese double agents helped rescue downed American airmen from Japanese.
+The double agent warlords Sun Dianying and Pang Bingxun in Henan, who were officially part of Wang Jingwei's collaborationist army, helped rescue downed American airmen who were bombing the Japanese and they gave intelligence on Japanese troops movements.
+Sun Dianying hosted American OSS agents like Team Jackal under Major Paul Cyr and Chinese guerillas carrying out sabotage attacks and guerilla attacks against Japanese, in his base in Xinxiang, Henan under the nose of the Japanese.
+They parachuted into his base area safely to attack Japanese behind the front lines.

+American medical missionary Walter H. Judd said in testimony before US Congress on 25 April 1939, that not even one-hundredth of 1 percent of the Chinese people supported Japan, and that many Chinese "puppet" collaborators were in fact double agents against Japan, with him personally knowing a "puppet" magistrate in and occupied city who gave 30% of the taxes he collected to anti-Japanese guerilla fighters and he said he only did not personally join the guerrilla war and stayed behind to pretend to collaborate, because he was too old to fight.

+Judd also said that Japan didn't control huge swaths of areas they were nominally marked as Japanese occupied on maps, saying "there is no place that they control more than 10 miles, and most places not more than 2 miles, outside the cities and the lines of communication." and "You can rightly say that the Japanese Army is still in a state of siege in the areas in China."
+A Japanese soldier admitted that "Japanese occupied territory was only a few dots and lines."

 Government and politics

 Wang Jingwei nominally ruled the government as the Chairman of the Central Political Committee, Chairman of the National Government Committee, and President of the Executive Yuan (commonly called the Premier), until his death in 1944, after which Chen Gongbo succeeded him until Japan's defeat in 1945.
 His collaborationist Kuomintang was the sole-ruling party.
-The supreme national ruling body was officially the Central Political Committee (中央政治委員會), under which was the National Government Committee (國民政府委員會).
-The administrative structure of the Reorganized National Government also included a Legislative Yuan and an Executive Yuan; they were respectively led by Chen Gongbo and Wang Jingwei until 1944.
+The supreme national ruling body was officially the Central Political Committee, under which was the National Government Committee.
+The administrative structure of the RNG also included a Legislative Yuan and an Executive Yuan; they were respectively led by Chen Gongbo and Wang Jingwei until 1944.
 However, actual political power remained with the commander of the Japanese Central China Area Army and Japanese political entities formed by Japanese political advisors.
 A principal goal of the new regime was to portray itself as the legitimate continuation of the former Nationalist government, despite the Japanese occupation.
 To this end, the Reorganized government frequently sought to revitalize and expand the former policies of the Nationalist government, often to mixed success.